Apple Cider Vinegar

 3. Repeat this 2-4 times daily until the blisters disappear.
 If you use other topical remedies, apply the vinegar solution first and allow it to dry before applying an ointment or balm.

-Note: Vinegar is a fermented product.
+Vinegar is a fermented product.
 When consumed, fermented food items can trigger herpes outbreaks in some individuals, so I recommend using vinegar sparingly when taken orally.
-When choosing a vinegar, opt for unpasteurized, unfiltered, organic apple cider vinegar, such as Bragg's apple cider vinegar, which is low in histamine.
-If you have Irritable Bowel Syndrome or Histamine Intolerance, it may be best to avoid any other vinegar or vinegar dressings.
-See The Herpothecary for resources.
+When choosing vinegar, opt for organic, unpasteurized, unfiltered apple cider vinegar, such as Bragg's, which is low in histamine.
+Although results may vary from person to person, most individuals who use ACV generally report positive outcomes.

 Add comment